anodynos/uRequire/readme.md

 * Mimics the behaviour of RequireJS's `require(['dep1', 'dep2'], function(){})` where if dependencies 'dep1' & 'dep2' are already loaded (i.e cached), the factory function is called synchronously (immediatelly).

 ###v0.3 - 0.5
 * AMD template rewrite, so you can r.js optimize you relaxed notation modules.
 Also it will come with the ability to change from fileRelative to bundleRelative and vise versa.
 This will allow you for instance to automatically translate modules you already have written using the restrictive fileRelative paths '../../../models/PersonModel', to the more natural bundleRelative 'models/PersonModel'.
 From then on, you 'll use the build as your new source.
-You'll then simply urequire 'em into UMD/AMD when you run/deploy.
+You'll then simply uRequire 'em into UMD/AMD when you run/deploy.
 Caveat : uglify 1.x must be swaped with a better .js parser / one that at least supports comments.

 * Sanity checks of existence of external libraries, webRootMap, baseUrl, paths etc.